Free Yourself From Your Spouse’s Tax Debts

 What Is Innocent Spouse Relief?

 Innocent spouse relief allows the party who believes he or she is not liable to seek to be free from an ex’s or partner’s tax debts.
 Innocent spouse relief typically applies to cases where couples are still together.
-The IRS generally refers to instances that include death, divorce or separation as separation of liability relief.
+The IRS generally refers to instances that include death, divorce, or separation as separation of liability relief.

-Regardless of the couple’s current marital status, the problem arises when one or both parties commit errors on a jointly filed tax return that later come to light.
+Regardless of the couple’s current marital status, the problem arises when one or both parties commit errors on a jointly filed tax return that later comes to light.
 The most common problem is the understatement of total income or taxable income.

 How Does This Differ From Injured Spouse Relief?